 We develop first-in-class transformational therapeutics for neurological disorders

-Gloriana Therapeutics is a Rhode Island-based biotechnology company developing proprietary Encapsulated Cell (EC) products for the treatment of neurological disorders.
+Gloriana Therapeutics is a Rhode Island-based biopharmaceutical company developing proprietary Encapsulated Cell (EC) products for the treatment of neurological disorders.
 The Company was founded as NsGene from a spin-off from NeuroSearch, a Danish pharmaceutical company.
 The US subsidiary became a stand-alone company in 2017, and changed its name to Gloriana Therapeutics.
 Gloriana wholly owns the rights, data, and resources surrounding the EC platform technology.
-The Company focuses on developing advanced therapies for neurological disorders with great medical need such as neurodegenerative disorders, nerve injury pain, epilepsy, and sensorineural hearing loss.
+The Company focuses on developing advanced therapies for neurological disorders with great medical need such as Alzheimer's, Parkinson's disease and other neurodegenerative disorders, nerve injury, epilepsy, and sensorineural hearing loss.